nanoporetech/tombo/docs/resquiggle.rst

 Re-squiggle Algorithm
 *********************

-The signal level data produced from a nanopore read is referred to as a squiggle.
-Base calling this squiggle information generally contains some errors compared to a refernce genome.
-The re-squiggle algorithm defines a new squiggle to genomic sequence assignment, hence a re-squiggle.
+The electric current signal level data produced from a nanopore read is referred to as a squiggle.
+Base calling this squiggle information generally contains some errors compared to a refernce sequence.
+The re-squiggle algorithm defines a new assignment from squiggle to genomic sequence, hence a re-squiggle.

 The re-squiggle algorithm is the basis for the Tombo framework.
 The re-squiggle algorithm takes as input a read file (in FAST5 format) containing raw signal and associated base calls.
-The base calls are mapped to a genome reference and then the raw signal is assigned to the genomic sequence based on an expected current level model.
+The base calls are mapped to a genome or transcriptome reference and then the raw signal is assigned to the genomic sequence based on an expected current level model.

 **TL;DR**:

-*  Re-squiggle must be run before any other Tombo command (aside from the ``annotate_raw_with_fastqs`` pre-processing sub-command).
+*  Re-squiggle must be run before modified base detection and other Tombo command.
 *  Minimally the command takes a directory containing FAST5 files and a genome/transcriptome reference.

-   - Genome reference may be previously known or discovered from this sample.
+   - The reference sequence may be previously known or discovered from this sample.

-*  FAST5 files must contain basecalls (as produced by albacore in fast5 mode or added with ``annotate_raw_with_fastqs``), but need not contain the "Events" table.
+*  FAST5 files must contain basecalls (as produced by albacore in fast5 mode or added with ``annotate_raw_with_fastqs``).

+   - FAST5 files need NOT contain the "Events" table (required by ``nanoraw`` the Tombo predecessor).

-*  Tombo currently only supports R9.4 and R9.5 data (via included default models).
-R9.4.1 and R9.5.1 are supported.
-Other data may produce sub-optimal results.
+*  Tombo currently only supports both DNA and RNA data (including R9.4 and R9.5; 1D and 1D2 data; R9.*.1 chemistries).
+Other data may produce sub-optimal results (e.g. R7 data).
 *  DNA and RNA reads will be detected automatically and processed accordingly (set explicitly with ``--dna`` or ``--rna``).

    -  Tombo does not perform spliced mapping.
 Thus a transcriptime reference must be passed to the re-squiggle command for RNA samples.
 For futher details on Tombo RNA processing see the :doc:`rna` section.